BugReplay/wdio-bugreplay-service/README.md

 After this configuration your tests will automatically be recorded to video, uploaded to BugReplay, and ready for playback alongside the timesynced JS console and network traffic logs.

 ## Limitations
-This currently only works for chromedriver.
+This currently only works for chromedriver and edgedriver.
 We're looking to expand to other browsers in the future.

+## Working with MS Edge (Chromium)
+We've had the best luck using the [selenium-standalone-service](https://webdriver.io/docs/selenium-standalone-service.html) for running on MS Edge.

+The configuration looks the same except instead of browserName: 'chrome' you'd have browserName: 'MicrosoftEdge'.
+Instead of goog:chromeOptions you'd have ms:edgeOptions.